Today's Number Talk

 At this point, I wanted students to begin practicing more independently.

 Picking math partners is always easy as I already have students placed in desk groups based upon behavior, abilities, and communication skills.
 Before students began working, I asked them to discuss how they would like to support each other today.
 I gave them many examples: Do you want to take turns talking out loud?
 Do you want to solve quietly and then check with each other?
 Or do you want to turn and talk anytime you get stuck?
 Students always love being able to develop a "game plan" with their partners!

 We are lucky enough to have a class set of student laptops this year.
 Each student also has a Google email address.
 Often, I'll create a Google Presentation and share it with students.
 They will then copy the presentation, making it their own.
 For this lesson, I created and shared the following presentation: Multiplication_ 2 Digit x 2 Digit.

 Once students were ready, I reviewed today's Goal on the first page of the presentation.
 Next, I wanted to model two more problems (pages 2-3 of the presentation) so that I could be sure all students would be successful.
 Students completed these problems alongside of me.
 Here are the modeled problems: Modeling 15 x 13 andModeling 25 x 12.

 Monitoring Student Understanding

 Once students began working, I conferenced with every group.
-My goal was to support students by asking guiding questions.
+My goal was to support students by providing them with the opportunity to explain their thinking and by asking guiding questions.
 I also wanted to encourage students to construct viable arguments by using evidence to support their thinking (Math Practice 3).